-A nonempty keyword must be provided for each text chunk.
+A nonempty keyword must be provided for each text chunk (iTXt, tEXt, or zTXt).
 The generic keyword "Comment" can be used if no better description of the text is available.
 If a user-supplied keyword is used, be sure to check that it meets the restrictions on keywords.

-PNG text strings are expected to use the Latin-1 character set.
-Encoders should avoid storing characters that are not defined in Latin-1, and should provide character code remapping if the local system's character set is not Latin-1.
+Text stored in tEXt or zTXt chunks is expected to use the Latin-1 character set.
+Encoders should provide character code remapping if the local system's character set is not Latin-1.
+Encoders wishing to store characters not defined in Latin-1 should use the iTXt chunk.